 In 1969, after twenty years working and studying abroad, Saif Ghobash returned to his home town in Ras al-Khaimah.
-He began to work in the field of diplomacy, and on 25 December 1973, he became the First Minister of State for Foreign Affairs of the recently federated United Arab Emirates.
+He began to work in the field of diplomacy and, on 25 December 1973, he became the First Minister of State for Foreign Affairs of the recently federated United Arab Emirates.

-The prize was established in 2006, the first prize in the world to award literary translation from Arabic to English.
-In 2007 the prize was renamed the Saif Ghobash Banipal Prize for Arabic Literary Translation when Omar Saif Ghobash and his family took on its sponsorship.
-To mark the prize's tenth successful year of awards, Omar Saif Ghobash and his family extended their sponsorship to the establishment of an annual Lecture, the inaugural lecture being held at the British Library, London, on 14 October 2016.
-For all information about the prize, go to www.banipaltrust.org.uk
+The prize was established in 2006, the first prize in the world to award a published book of literary translation from Arabic to English.
+In 2007 the prize was renamed the Saif Ghobash Banipal Prize for Arabic Literary Translation when Omar Saif Ghobash and the Ghobash family took on its sponsorship.
+To mark the prize's tenth successful year of awards, the Saif Ghobash family extended their sponsorship to the establishment of an annual Lecture, the inaugural lecture being held at the British Library, London, on 14 October 2016.
+For all information about the prize, go to www.banipaltrust.org.uk.